-An outline of the key milestones, timeframes and personnel responsible for each output and deliverable will be required from shortlisted applicants.
-The work plan should match up with the 'Schedule of Project Outputs and Deliverables' and provide adequate time and resources to enable the project to adhere to the work plan.
+An outline of the key milestones, timeframes, and personnel responsible for each output and deliverable is required from all shortlisted applicants.
+The workplan should match up with the 'Schedule of Project Outputs and Deliverables' and provide adequate time and resources to enable the project to adhere to the work plan.
 The project could be divided into a number of phases with an output or deliverable scheduled at the end of each phase which may correspond to the utilisation or disbursement of a grant payment (as outlined in the Financial Proposal), either in advance for the next phase of the project, or in arrears for progress and delivery of the prior phase.

-Considerations for Shortlisted Applicants
+G. Considerations for Shortlisted Applicants